Basic visualization in Julia – Gadfly

 :Subject

-Reaction is a reaction time in milliseconds, Days represents day number of sleep deprivation and Subject is the subject id.
+Reaction is the reaction time in milliseconds, Days represents the day number of sleep deprivation, and Subject is the subject ID.

-Ok lets first take a look at scatterplot of day number and reaction time with no subject distinction.
-To plot scatterplot we need to use Geom.point geometry and attach proper columns to x and y
+Ok, let’s first take a look at a scatterplot of day number and reaction time with no subject distinction.
+To plot a scatterplot, we need to use Geom.point geometry and attach proper columns to x and y.

 plot(sleep, x = "Days", y = "Reaction", Geom.point)